 The Vatican Museums are overwhelming.
 And while all the routes seem to lead to Sistine Chapel, in the beginning, it’s not clear where to go at all… We recently visited on our own and I really regretted we didn’t book a tour here.

 St. Peter’s Basilica is free to visit and you can easily see the church on your own.
 However, it’s massive and there’s so much to see, so a guide is nice to have here too.
-As a minimum, get an audio guide so that you have a better idea of what you are seeing around you.
+As a minimum, get a digital audio guide so that you have a better idea of what you are seeing around you.
 I also highly recommend that you check out the underground crypts where some of the popes are buried and also climb the Dome.

 Here are some of the best Vatican tours that will allow you to make the most of your visit:

 - Early morning tour that includes everything.
-This tour includes all the musts of the Vatican: St. Peter’s Basilica with a visit to the underground crypts and the dome climb + the Vatican Museums & Sistine Chapel.
+This tour includes ALL the musts of the Vatican: St. Peter’s Basilica with a visit to the underground crypts and the dome climb + the Vatican Museums & Sistine Chapel.
 Keep in mind that the entire tour will likely last 5 hours, so until 1 PM.

 Lunch & make your way to your next destination